Lyca Mobile: Call charging

-Related Party Loans
+Related-party loans

-Across two UK entities, Lycamobile UK Limited and Thames Quay Properties Holdings Limited, Mr Allirajah and his wife have taken a total of £45.240m and £24m respectively in loans issued at below market rates.
-In addition to these loans, three senior employees have also received zero interest loans from WWW Holding Company Limited.
-A S Premananthan (Deputy Chairman) has received £3.329m, M A Malique received £3.329m and Chris Tooley, the company's former CEO, received £3.329m.
+Across Lycamobile UK Limited and Thames Quay Properties Holdings Limited, Mr Allirajah and his wife have taken a total of £45.240m and £24m respectively in loans at below market rates.
+In addition to these loans, three employees have also received zero interest loans from WWW Holding Company Limited.
+A S Premananthan (deputy chairman) has received £3.329m, M A Malique received £3.329m and Chris Tooley, the company's former CEO, received £3.329m.
 These amounts are as reflected in the audited accounts for the 2020 financial year.
 As of 4 June 2024, no further accounts have been filed.

-Thames Quay Properties Holdings, a subsidiary of the Lyca Group, filed their 2022 accounts in March 2024.
-Despite making a loss of approximately £30 million, the company saw fit to offer a zero interest, unsecured loan of £16 million to Prema Subaskaran, the wife of Allirajah Subaskaran.
+Thames Properties Holdings filed its 2022 accounts in March 2024.
+Despite making a loss of approximately £30 million, the company saw fit to offer a zero interest, unsecured loan of £16 million to Prema Subaskaran.

-Lycamobile UK Limited, another UK subsidiary also reflects loans to the Chairman and his wife totalling £45 million and £8.325 million respectively.
-Whilst the interest rate is not disclosed on these loans, the document states that they were offered at a rate "less than market value".
+Lycamobile UK Limited, another UK subsidiary, also reflects loans to the chairman and his wife totalling £45 million and £8.325 million respectively.
 As a result of these loans, the company's lack of liquidity and the lack of sufficient appropriate audit evidence provided to the auditors, PKF Littlejohn LLP, expressed a disclaimer of opinion on the audited accounts.
 A disclaimer of opinion is only given in instances where: